Leslie Barns: History

 On November 11, 2009, Toronto City Council chose the site for the Ashbridges Bay Streetcar Maintenance & Storage Facility at the southeast corner of Leslie Street and Lake Shore Boulevard.

 In November 2012, the TTC decided to change the name of the carhouse from the "Ashbridges Bay Streetcar Maintenance & Storage Facility" to the more colloquial "Leslie Barns" at the request of the local community and councillors.

-By June 2013, the capital cost of the facility was budgeted at $497 million CAD.
+By June 2013, the capital cost of the facility was budgeted at $497 million.

 By June 2013, the TTC had a contingency plan to store up to 22 older CLRV streetcars at Exhibition Loop in 2014 to make space for Flexity streetcars arriving before the availability of Leslie Barns.

 In September 2013, construction began on the spur along Leslie Street from the facility to Queen Street East.
 The construction was projected to require 12 weeks of road closures.

 On January 28, 2015, Natalie Alcoba wrote in the National Post that the facility was expected to be almost empty when it opened later in 2015 because Bombardier had fallen far behind delivery of the new vehicles.
 As of October 2015 only ten new Flexity vehicles were in operation, when the delivery schedule said 43 vehicles should have been delivered.

 In May 2015, 60 m of track was laid 9 cm too high by the contractor and had to be rebuilt, resulting in delays to the track project time line to mid-July 2015.

 With the opening of the Leslie Barns on November 22, 2015, the temporary storage of cars at Exhibition Loop ended.
 Although the Flexity streetcars started operating out of the facility on November 22, 2015, the barns were still under construction and would not be fully occupied by the TTC until early 2016.

 On May 28, 2016, the TTC officially opened the Leslie Barns in a ceremony starting off a Doors Open event with the public visiting the facility.
 However, the Leslie Barns had been in at least partial operation since November 22, 2015.